 In the meantime, Noske and his forces in West Berlin had moved out in force, with the defence minister walking at the head of a large column that comprised the bulk of Maercker’s Volunteer Rifles and his own Iron Brigade, which had been rushed to Berlin to join the operations.
 This force marched to the Moabit barracks and linked up with Reinhard’s men.
 That night a strong detachment of Reinhard’s troops was ordered to seize the Alexanderplatz police headquarters.
 They were supported by artillery, the shells screaming into the building and smashing out vast chunks of masonry.
 The Freikorps then stormed ahead giving no quarter, although some of the luckier Spartacists were quick enough to escape via the rooftops.

 Fearful of reprisal, the uprising’s leadership went into hiding, with Liebknecht escaping to a safe house in a working-class district.
 He reached a cousin’s house in middle-class Wilmersdorf by 14 January and was joined soon afterwards by Wilhelm Pieck and Rosa Luxemburg.
-Rather foolishly the three top Sparticists were now under one roof in the belief no one would search for them in a bourgeois neighbourhood.
-On 15 January, Liebknecht and Luxemburg wrote their last articles for the Rote Fahne, Liebknecht’s parting shot proclaiming: ‘Our programme will live on: it will dominate the world of liberated humanity.’
+Rather foolishly, the three top Sparticists were now under one roof in the belief nobody would search for them in a bourgeois neighbourhood.
+On 15 January, Liebknecht and Luxemburg unknowingly wrote their last articles for the Rote Fahne, Liebknecht’s parting shot proclaiming: ‘Our programme will live on: it will dominate the world of liberated humanity.’

 *This affair leads to an interesting aside.
 Pieck always asserted that he had escaped Eden Hotel, which seems highly unlikely as the Freikorps had all three under watch and interrogated them almost immediately on arrival.
-It and gives rise to the theory that he agreed to become a turncoat and was protected accordingly.
-This status was lost when the Nazis took power in 1933, with Pieck fleeing first to France and then to Moscow, where he became Stalin’s creature.
+It gives rise to the theory that he agreed to become a turncoat and was protected accordingly, although this status was lost when the Nazis took power in 1933.
+Pieck fled France and then to Moscow, where he became Stalin’s creature.

-*Although one really wonders at this.
-Even if we give Ebert the benefit of the doubt, someone, somewhere at the top of the SPD must have known of the arrest given the importance of those taken into custody.
-We have also seen that Pieck might have cut a deal, which would have certainly required clearance from the highest levels.
+*Even if we give Ebert the benefit of the doubt, someone, somewhere at the top of the SPD must have known of the arrests given the importance of those taken into custody.
+We have also seen that Pieck probably cut a deal, which would have certainly required clearance from the highest levels.

 +Later to command the Abwehr, German Military Intelligence, under Hitler.

 Focussing their efforts back on the capital, the far left proclaimed another general strike on the morning of March 3.
 In response, Noske declared a state of emergency and ordered the Freikorps to enter Berlin on 4 March.
 Crowds gathered outside the Alexanderplatz police headquarters that afternoon and, having roughly handled a Freikorps detachment, promptly found themselves on the receiving end of an armoured car’s machine guns.
-The public was shocked and dumbfounded by this, few realising that most in the Freikorps no longer considered themselves bound by the restraints of the old standing army.
-Indeed, many believed that Berlin’s working-class civilians were synonymous with the Sparticists anyway and deserving of little sympathy.
+The public was shocked and dumbfounded by this; few realised that most in the Freikorps no longer considered themselves bound by the restraints of the old standing army.
+Indeed, many believed that Berlin’s working-class civilians were synonymous with the Sparticists and deserved little sympathy anyway.